Outstanding student loan debt in the U.S. now exceeds $1.7 trillion.

 You should also consider the value of the tax benefits offered by each type of savings vehicle.
 The tax benefits of Roth IRAs are hard to beat: While you don’t receive a current tax deduction for contributions, funds grow tax-free and can be withdrawn tax-free to pay for college or retirement living expenses.
 This benefit tends to outweigh the tax-free growth offered by 529 plans over shorter periods of time.

 One college savings strategy is to withdraw Roth IRA principal only to help pay for college expenses while leaving the earnings alone for retirement living expenses.
 This way, you can use a Roth IRA to kill two birds with one stone.

 Don’t Rob Your Retirement

 For many families, the most important factor should be whether they are putting enough money aside to help ensure a comfortable retirement.
 This should generally take precedence over whether you’re saving enough money to pay for college education expenses.

 The reason is simple: There are many potential sources of money you may be able to tap to help cover college expenses, such as loans, grants and scholarships and financial aid awards.
 Also, your child might be able to work on a part-time basis to generate income to help pay for college-related expenses.

 However, you can’t really take out loans or get scholarships and grants to help pay your living expenses in retirement.
 In recent years, most employers have replaced traditional pension plans with defined contribution plans, which places the primary burden for retirement savings on employees.
 And while you may be eligible to receive Social Security retirement benefits, these often aren’t enough to fund a comfortable retirement for many people.

-- Estimate and plan how much you should be saving today to cover education costs down the road
+- Estimate and plan how much you should be saving today to college costs down the road

 - Ensure you’re on track to retire by your target date and calculate your projected monthly income